kirkedev/mpr/README.md

 ```

 ### Commands
 These all need to be run from the project root.
-If using direnv and an envrc like above, you can omit the path and run the script directly (eg: `tests`).
+If using direnv and an envrc like above, you can omit the path and run the script directly, eg: `tests`.

 ```bash
 # View CME Lean Hog Index report for last 20 days